indeedeng/iwf/README.md

 By default, iWF server is serving port **8801**, server URL is http://localhost:8801/ )

+NOTE:

+Use `docker pull iworkflowio/iwf-server:latest` to update the latest image.Or update the docker-compose file to specify the version tag.

 ## How to build & run locally
 * Run `make bins` to build the binary `iwf-server`
 * Then run  `./iwf-server start` to run the service .
 This defaults to serve workflows APIs with Temporal interpreter implementation.
 It requires to have local Temporal setup.
 See Run with local Temporal.